To use flattery or cajolery to achieve one's ends.

 Wheedle is defined as to get something through flattery.

 An example of to wheedle is for a person to get money from a boyfriend by telling him how handsome and loving he is.

-- to influence or persuade (a person) by flattery, soothing words, coaxing, etc.
+To influence or persuade (a person) by flattery, soothing words, coaxing, etc.

-- to get (something) by coaxing or flattery
+To get (something) by coaxing or flattery.

 A swindler who wheedled my life savings out of me.

 Origin of wheedle

 - Origin uncertain.
 Possibly from Old English waedlian (“to beg").
 Another possible source is German wedeln, to wag, from Old High German wedil, wadil, tail.